JatinMukati/Vendor-Performance-Analysis/README.md

 ## Problem Statement
 In retail, managing vendors and inventory directly impacts profitability.
 The key questions addressed were:
-- Which vendors consistently underperform?
+- Identify underperforming brands needing pricing or promotional adjustments
 - How much do vendors contribute to sales and profits?
-- What are the cost structures and purchasing patterns?
+- Analyze the cost-benefit of bulk purchasing
+- Investigate inventory turnover inefficiencies
 - Are there significant differences in vendor profitability?

 ---